anhlpham/JGR2019/README.txt

-PI.zip file stores results of the Pre Industrial run Industrial_100yr_final.zip file stores results of the final year of the Industrial run Grid.zip file stores information about the model grid point List_of_tracers_ecosys_model.txt gives the information about the model tracers Deposition.zip file contains the atmospheric nutrient deposition fields MATLAB_scripts
+PI.zip file stores results of the Pre Industrial run Industrial_100yr_final.zip file stores results of the final year of the Industrial run Grid.zip file stores information about the model grid point List_of_tracers_ecosys_model.txt provides the information about the model tracers Deposition.zip file contains the atmospheric nutrient deposition fields MATLAB_scripts.zip file contains matlab scripts that used to analyze the model results, produce figures...